Estimated reading time: 7 minutes

 Best grape varieties

 Riesling is the most successful white grape variety you will find in this Australian wine region.
-Cabernet Sauvignon prominent red grape among other red grapes and Tamar Ridge famous for quality Cabernet Sauvignon produce among other sub-regions.
+Cabernet Sauvignon prominent red grape among other red grapes and Tamar Ridge is famous for quality Cabernet Sauvignon produce among other sub-regions.

 Best wineries Tamar valley